memph1024/swapdex-documentation/docs/get-started/claims.md

-# <b>Claims</b>
+# <b>CLAIMS</b>
+---

 The Kusari network is SwapDex's experimental, community-focused research & development network.
-If you held the SDX ERC-20 token or SDX coins at the time of the genesis block of Kusari, you are entitled to claim an equivalent amount of TSDX on the Kusari network.
+If you held the SDX ERC-20 token or SDX coins at the time of the genesis block of Kusari, you are entitled to claim an equivalent amount of KSI on the Kusari network.

-You can claim TSDX by signing a message with the Ethereum account that holds your SDX tokens or coins.
+You can claim KSI by creating a ticket on our [Discord Server](https://discord.gg/Cs6CmpKH).

 !!! hint
-    **The deadline for claiming TSDX is October, 24th 2021**
+    **The deadline for claiming KSI is October, 24th 2021**

+<br></br>

+<p align=right> Written by Masterdubs & Petar </p>